Herbal Profiles #105

 Lesson 4: Employee Voices Build Trust

 Behind-the-scenes storytelling increases customer connection by 73%.
 Local businesses know this intuitively, but most THC brands keep their feeds corporate and faceless.
-Consumers rarely see the founder who built the brand, the production team making the product, or the rep stocking the fridge at retail.

 Hand the phone to your team for a day.
 Let your head of ops explain what it takes to keep cannabinoids stable in a can.
 Show a field rep’s reality of getting shelf space.
 People want to connect with people, not logos.